If you or your spouse has initiated divorce proceedings, there are several topics that you’ll need to negotiate before finalizing your divorce.

 There are a few reasons why a court would order a spouse to pay alimony after a divorce.

 Generally, most of these reasons center on cases where one spouse has a considerably higher income or earning potential than the other.

-In practice, alimony can be either in the form of a lump sum of money, or in the form of periodic payments that supports the lifestyle of the lower-earning spouse while they re-enter the job market or adjust to their new living conditions.
+In practice, alimony can be either a lump sum payment or a series of periodic payments that support the lifestyle of the lower-earning spouse while they re-enter the job market or adjust to their new living conditions.

 For instance, consider the following:

-Judges also often award alimony when a physical or mental disability prevents one spouse from working full time.
+Judges may also award alimony when a physical or mental disability prevents one spouse from working full time.